 - → How will students refer to you?
 Is this a "first name" school where students call all teachers by their first names or is this a "last name" school where students address the teacher as Mr. or Ms.?
 In either case, candidates should follow the school convention. - → How can you be identified to students and parents as a member of the teaching team?
 Ask if your name can be added to the signs outside the door identifying the classroom.
 Can your picture be included in any class photos or other community-building displays?
 Find out if your name and your bio can be added to early communication that goes to parents. - → What are the norms and expectations for teacher attire at this school?
 Find out what the written and unwritten expectations are and follow them.
 When in doubt, dress up not down.
 Are jeans acceptable?
 If so, when?
 Are T-shirtsthe norm?
-Are there "spirit days" when everyone wears school-related shirts?
+Are there "spirit days" when everyone wears schoolrelated shirts?
 How can you get a school shirt? - → How is communication handled at this school?
-Will you have a teacher mailbox or share one with your mentor?
-Can you get a district email account?
-How can you access announcements and messages on days you are not at the school site? - → What physical space in the classroom can you have as your own?
+How can you access announcements and messages on days you are not at the school site?
+What are the norms or protocols for parent communication via email or other digital apps. - → What physical space in the classroom can you have as your own?
 Where can you have a desk or table in the room?
 A closet or cupboard?
 Don't be afraid to ask for some space for your belongings and later in the year for your work-related materials. - → What are the faculty norms for such things as obtaining a district ID badge, parking, accessing the building after hours, using the copy machine, lunchtime, playground duty?
 When in doubt, ask your mentor's advice.